Understanding RBAC in Kubernetes

 RBAC overview

 RBAC or Role Based Access Control is one way of implementing access control in Kubernetes.
-RBAC can be scoped either to a specific namespace or the whole cluster.
+It can be scoped either to a 'specific namespace' or extended to the 'whole cluster'.

 Namespace scoped RBAC